drizzle-team/drizzle-orm/CONTRIBUTING.md

 [Pg] Add PostGIS extension support
 ```

-2. PR should contain detailed description with everyting, that was changed
+2. PR should contain detailed description with everything, that was changed

 3. Each PR should contain
     - Tests on feature, that was created;